telerik/winforms-docs/installation,-deployment-and-distribution/installation-deployment-and-distribution-redestributing-telerik-radcontrols-for-windows.md

 The MergedApplicationExecutable.exe is now a stand-alone application executable that does not need any additional references to the Telerik assemblies.

-## Building the Telerik assembles from source code
+## Building the Telerik assembles from source code - using the OemAssemblyName

 This method requires modifications to the source files,
           which are distributed as part of the Subscription license.